Child Who Is Overweight: Medical Evaluation

 If you are concerned that your child is—or could become—overweight, talk with your doctor about your child's growth and medical history.

-Your doctor will ask about:
+Your doctor will ask about things such as:

 - Past efforts to manage weight.

-During a complete physical exam, your doctor will check your child's health and look for early signs of problems, including:
+During a physical exam, your doctor will check your child's health and look for early signs of problems, including:

 - High blood pressure.

 - Type 2 diabetes or high blood sugar levels.

 Your child also may have blood tests to look at problems with the adrenal glands and the thyroid.
 These tests look for the cause of being overweight as well as problems from being overweight.

 Current as of: December 27, 2021